Why do I need a resume and cover letter?

 Marketable skills, or skills that employers find highly desirable should also be included in your resume.
 Examples of these skills include strong work ethic, critical thinking, and teamwork.

-Volunteering and part-time work experience are great hands-on ways for hands-on to learn new skills.
+Volunteering and part-time work experience are great hands-on ways to learn new skills.
 Think about organizations or opportunities in your community that might need a helping hand.
 Here are some suggestions to get you started:

 - Community/Recreation Center